tasosalvas/spdiu/README.md

 It's your game, after all!

+## Check for updates or download older versions

+On github releases, just pick your version.

+Create an issue if you know of an SPD fork hosted elsewhere, and we'll try to enable that platform, too!

+## Install flavors and remixes

+With just a bit of configuration, you can use SPDIU to download any of the SPD forks available in the wild!

 # Changelog

 The project uses [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and roughly tries to abide with [Keep a Changelog 1.1.0](https://keepachangelog.com/en/1.1.0/).